etw002/insurance-loss-model/README.md

 Built a claim frequency model on 595,000+ auto insurance policyholder records from Porto Seguro, a major Brazilian insurer.
-The goal was to predict which policyholders are most likely to file a claim — the same problem actuaries solve when building loss cost models for P&C pricing.
+The goal was to predict which policyholders are most likely to file a claim.

-Three models were developed and compared using Gini coefficient, the standard discrimination metric used in actuarial pricing work.
+Three models were developed and compared using Gini coefficient

 | Model | AUC | Gini |
 |---|---|---|